mspillman/gallop/README.md

 - [Streamlit](https://streamlit.io/) - this allowed the WebApp to be written entirely in python, which made it easier to integrate with the existing code.

 ### **GPU/TPU Resources**
 [Google Colaboratory](https://colab.research.google.com) has been invaluable for the free/cheap access to GPUs and TPUs.
-Colab Pro is ~$10 per month which give priority access to more powerful GPU resources amongst other benefits.
+Colab Pro is ~$10 per month which gives priority access to more powerful GPU resources amongst other benefits.
 A number of other services also allow free or cheap GPU access, for example:

 - [Kaggle](https://www.kaggle.com/) - free access to GPUs and TPUs, run time capped at 30 hours / week